kyuupichan/electrumx/docs/peer_discovery.md

-.. _Peer Discovery:

 Peer Discovery
 ==============

 This was imlpemented in ElectrumX as of version 0.11.0.
 Support for IRC peer discovery was removed in ElectrumX version 1.2.1.

-The :dfn:`peer database` is an in-memory store of peers with at least the following information about a peer, required for a response to the :func:`server.peers.subscribe` RPC call:
+The `peer database` is an in-memory store of peers with at least the following information about a peer, required for a response to the `server.peers.subscribe` RPC call:

 * host name
 * ip address